 Before receiving their payment, participants are debriefed: It is explained that the snacks provided differed in calorie content.
-Contact details are provided in case of questions, complaints or other problems.

 d) Stress Treatment

 In the stress treatment, subjects are asked to complete a 10 minute block of short incentivised decision tasks.
 While the tasks are completed individually, incentives are based on the joint performance of "social groups", each consisting of 2 participants in the same session which are randomly matched1, to elicit social stress.
 Incorrect answers and incomplete tasks are penalized.
 Time pressure is induced by the tight overall time limit as well as by time penalties and time limits per task.
 Short incentivised knowledge questions will appear on screen at seemingly random times throughout the course of the task block to induce additional stress through distractions.
 This stress protocol is designed to mimic stressors often experienced by low-socioeconomic mothers: making decisions with consequences for others (e.g. for the family) subject to financial and time constraints as well as distractions (e.g. by children requiring attention).